nanne-aben/strictly_typed_pandas/README.rst

 Strictly Typed Pandas: static type checking of pandas DataFrames
 ================================================================

-I love Pandas!!
+I love Pandas!
 But in production code I’m always a bit wary when I see:

 .. code-block:: python